O'Hare assessor & market data

 Investors active in O'Hare often also work in Edison Park, Rosemont, Park Ridge.

-O'Hare investor financing FAQ
+O'Hare investor FAQ

 Yes.
 O'Hare is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.